 He actually grades out fairly well on defense, allowing 0.77 ppp according to Synergy.
 While he still has room for improvement, particularly in spot-up and isolation situations, Middleton shows potential to be a solid defender with some hard work on that end.

 It sure seems like Middleton still needs some development – he showed some flashes of potential last year and was rewarded with more minutes off the bench.
 With some improved shooting touch (particularly from long range), he can emerge as an impactful 3-and-D player for the Bucks and add some offensive power off the bench to a team that likely will need help in that department.
 It should be interesting to watch him develop this year alongside the rest of Milwaukee’s young lineup; while we’re not predicting superstar status for him any time soon, Middleton has the opportunity to emerge as a valuable rotation player at a position of need and an unexpected bonus from the Brandon Jennings trade.

-About the Author (Author Profile)Mitch has been a fan of the Bucks since the days of Big Dog, Ray Ray, and Sammy C. He's abnormally optimistic about the team even through the rough times and spends far too much time on ESPN's Trade Machine trying to make things better.
-He's 6'0", 170 and sees himself as more of a distributor than a scorer.
+About the Author (Author Profile)Mitch has been a fan of the Bucks since the days of Big Dog, Ray Ray, and Sammy C. He's abnormally optimistic about the team even through the rough times and spends far too much time on the Trade Machine trying to make things better.
+He's 6'0" with a 5'11" wingspan, negligible vertical, and sees himself as more of a distributor than a scorer.
 Find him on Twitter @mitchvomhof

 Sites That Link to this Post